 1st to 10th July 2019 (40 hours) // 9 a.m. to 2.20 p.m.

 1.040 €.
 Bold members of Elisava Alumni will enjoy a 15% reduction.
 Available for transferring 2 Elective Credits for the Pratt Institute Interior Design students.

-This is a lecture course revolving around lectures, presentations and group discussions.
+This is a lecture os a Summer School course revolving around lectures, presentations and group discussions.
 The assigned projects will give students the opportunity to construct a working methodology that will teach them how to develop ideas that can be translated into retail interior proposals.

 Project will give students the opportunity to create a retail concept and develop ideas for creating a retail environment for a retailer that currently does not have a retail concept, but does have a brand identity and marketing campaign.
 For those are interested on the Brand Management side the students will develop a Brand Book portfolio.

 Briefing at the campus of the Pratt Institute New York.

 Fashion Designers.
 Architects, Interior Designers, Brand Management, Marketing Product Designers, Visual Merchands.
 It is important to have basic knowledge in drawing and 2D and 3D programmes.

 The goal will be to incorporate the information discovered about the company and to conceptually propose a retail shop/concept that conveys the spirit of the corporation as well as incorporating the existing identity.

 Class time will be spent on working with individual critiques as well as group discussions, field trips to department stores/boutiques and master class lectures.
 There will be recommendations made on viewing exhibited works and suggested readings.

 Holds a B.S in Interiors from Maestro Mateo School of Art and Crafts, Spain and a B.S in Architecture with honours from Pratt Institute School of Architecture.
 She is principal of Atelier Malvar+ Tusch .Llc in New York, where she specializes as a designer and brand/commerce consultant.